yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

    a script that validates them and merges.

  * **Docker**.
 Every build should work in its own Docker container, in order to simplify configuration, isolate resources and make errors  easily reproduceable.

  * **Tell vs. Trigger**.
-We need to communicate with CI tool through commands, right from our issue tracking system (Github issues, in most   projects).
-All existing CI systems trigger builds on certain   conditions.
+We need to communicate with DevOps tool through commands, right from our issue tracking system (Github issues, in most projects).
+All existing DevOps systems trigger builds on certain conditions.
 We need our developers to be able to talk to the tool, through human-like commands in the tickets they are working with.

 A combination of these three features is what differs [Rultor](http://www.rultor.com) from all other existing systems.